 This fund is being formed to recognize the contribution of Dr. Temple Grandin to the field of animal research, animal welfare and to the American Society of Animal Science.
-Once the club is fully funded at $25,000, the money will be used fund a symposium associated with animal behavior and welfare.
+Once the club is fully funded, the money will be used fund a symposium associated with animal behavior and welfare.
 Additional endowment earnings may also be used to support graduate student travel.

 We are actively fundraising to establish this Appreciation Club.
 To help honor Dr. Grandin, click here or you may send a donation by mail to: ASAS Foundation, PO Box 7410, IL 61826.
 If you prefer, please contact the ASAS office at 217-356-9050 and we will take your pledge and generate an invoice for your donation.